ivnvxd/pyquest/README.md

 #### Set <a id="set"></a>

 The third most common Python data structure. `Sets` were formerly somewhat reduced `dictionaries`, but over time their implementations began to diverge.
 However, a `set` is still a hash table with appropriate performance on different types of operations.

+A `set` is an unordered mutable collection of objects.
+The internal structure of a `set` is a hash table, i.e. the `set` is a dynamic `array` of pointers to unique objects.

+_Properties of a Set:_

+- `Unordered`: Sets are unordered collections, which means that the items in a set do not have a specific order, and that order may change when the set is modified.
+- `Mutable`: Sets are mutable, which means that the items in a set can be changed after the set is created.
+- `Heterogeneous`: Sets can contain items of different types, including other sets.
+- `Dynamic`: Sets can grow and shrink in size as needed.

 ```python